Gosnold, Massachusetts: Education

 The town has one schoolhouse, Cuttyhunk Elementary School.
 As of 2020, the school has no students.
 However, the town hopes to use the school as a STEM resource center for mainland schools to visit.

 Penikese Island is home to The Penikese School.
 It operated as a private school for troubled boys until 2011.
 The school then became a substance abuse treatment center for a short time before converting into an educational facility for field trips.

-Students who live on Naushon Island attend school in Falmouth.
-As of 2020, Naushon has one school-aged student who attends Falmouth Public Schools, making them the only student in the Town of Gosnold.